Eriogonum umbellatum: Varieties

+Names

+The scientific name, umbellatum, means "having an umbel" in Botanical Latin, a reference to the umbrella shape of the inflorescence.

 Distribution and habitat

 It is native to western North America from California to Colorado to central Canada, where it is abundant and found in many habitats, including the sagebrush steppe and alpine areas.

 Ecology

 It is a popular larval host, feeding the bramble hairstreak, desert green hairstreak, lupine blue, Mormon metalmark, Rocky Mountain dotted blue, Sheridan's hairstreak, Sonoran metalmark, and western green hairstreak.
 Additionally, goats and domestic sheep feed on the plant.

 Cultivation

 The wildflower gardening author Claude A. Barr complemented sulphurflower buckwheat as a "treasure in appearance and in adaptation in my garden."
 It is valued for its very low water usage for xeriscaping.
 The cultivar "Kannah Creek", a selection of Eriogonum umbellatum var. aureum, has been introduced to the garden trade by the Plant Select cooperative sponsored by Colorado State University and Denver Botanic Gardens.
 It grows in USDA zones 4–8.